 We have reached an interesting time in the video conferencing market, with a number of unique options popping up at almost the same moment.
 Of course your business can keep it super cheap and doesn’t even need to pay for video conferencing anymore.
-But for those that absolutely need a solution that can be dedicated specifically to conferencing and meetings, we wanted to take a look unique options are what out there now.
+But for those that absolutely need a paid web conference software solution that can be dedicated specifically to conferencing and meetings, we wanted to take a look unique options are what out there now.

 Cisco recently launched its Spark Board, essentially defining a new product category, except for the fact that Microsoft also launched a similar product a year earlier.
 And joining in on the fun as well is Cisco’s rival, Polycom with their take on what a modern conferencing room solution should look like.

 All three are different takes on more or less a similar solution to the same problem – a powerful, flexible, easy to use conferencing room solution with all the necessary tools to help your meetings stay productive.
 The entire point is to help rid conference rooms of those bulky, outdated cable messes of incompatible hardware.
 At first, these white board solutions seemed like a newer version of the laggy, unresponsive and limited projector Smart Board’s my high school threw in every classroom.

 But in reality, these conference room tools are a massive improvement over what existed before – we are incredibly familiar with our touch screen phones and tablets at this point, so it made sense for Microsoft and Cisco to jump at the idea just on a larger scale.
 With Polycom, we know the comparison isn’t direct, but still feel its interesting to compare what could be considered the “new approach,” and the “old approach redefined.”

 In this case, the Immersive Studio Flex sets out do just that, and in the same vein as the two big wall tablets, so we wanted to include it for our readers to learn about as well.